Yrrrrrf/logic_tracer/resources/log/regex.md

     - `!|-`: Matches the negation symbol ! or subtraction operator -.
 This is not a negator, but it's included in the negator part because it's a valid character in the expression.
     - `?`: Makes the negation symbol optional.
 This means the expression may or may not start with a !.
 - Coefficient: `(\d+(\.\d+)?)?`
-    - `\d+`: Matches one or more digits.
+    - `\d+`: Matches one or morwe digits.
 This part is for integer numbers.
     - `(\.\d+)?`: Captures the decimal part of a number.
 It's optional.
     - `\.`: Matches the decimal point.
     - `\d+`: Matches one or more digits after the decimal point.